stanislav-tsaplev/super_expressive/README.md

 Matches any character that falls between `a` and `b`.

 Ordering is defined by a characters ASCII or unicode value.

+Both `a` and `b` parameters must be a single character string or a single digit integer.
+The `a` character must precede the `b` character alphabetically.
+Otherwise raises `RegexError`.

 **Example:**
 ```py